A reverse H\"older inequality for the gradient of solutions to Trudinger's equation: A Gehring type argument

 and the fact that $\epsilon$ only depends on the data, we conclude

 as was claimed. \end{proof}

 \begin{proof}[Proof of Theorem \ref{thm:degenerate}] Given the Proposition \ref{prop:RHI_levelset}, the theorem follows by a standard argument for Gehring's lemma.
 This has been done, for instance, in section 7.6 of \cite{Boegelein2018} starting from the inequality as given in Proposition \ref{prop:RHI_levelset}.
-The result in \cite{Boegelein2018} comes with an additional constant term $1$ on the right hand side, but that can be removed by applying the result to $u(\delta^{-p}t, \delta^{-1}x)$ on $Q_{\delta \rho, (\delta \rho)^{p}}$ and sending $\delta \to 0$. \end{proof}
+The result in \cite{Boegelein2018} comes with an additional constant term $1$ on the right hand side, but that can be removed as the structure of the PDE is invariant under scaling.
+Indeed, by applying the result to $u(\delta^{-p}t, \delta^{-1}x)$ on $Q_{\delta \rho, (\delta \rho)^{p}}$ and sending $\delta \to 0$ one recovers the scaling invariant version of the estimate. \end{proof}